fdiazviraque/WWPG_2022/manuals/exercise_RNAseq/WWPG2022_task1_RNAseq_instructor-notes.md

 $ ./run_kallisto.sh

 Statistical analysis are going to be done with Sleuth that takes as an input the transcript abundance calculated by Kallisto.

-First we need a text file containing the a matrix that explicit the conditions we want to compare and wich sample correspond to which conditions (hiseq_info_task1.txt).
+But first we need a text file containing the a matrix that explicit the conditions we want to compare and wich sample correspond to which conditions (hiseq_info_task1.txt).
+After that Sleuth_task1.R could be run in R for differentially expression analysis.

 $ R

+Copy and paste commmand in Sleuth_task1.R

 # Exercise 4